-There are a few other utilitarian theories which differ to the utilitarianism of Mill and Bentham.
-Egoism, for example, is quite opposed to their concept as it places the individual at the center.
-On this view, the individual seeks his after his own self-interests and the good for himself, and is therefore a self-centered ethical philosophy.
-Some of its proponents, like Adam Smith, suggested that should acting out of self-interest result in positive outcomes, and should all members in society adhere to such a philosophy, it could well lead to the betterment of the overarching society itself.
-According to Hedonism, pleasure is deemed the most important pursuit for the human being, and that maximizing one’s own pleasure should be prioritized.
-This approach is the opposite of Altruism, the view that the individual should act and behave in ways that have the best consequences for everyone else except for himself.
-This includes behaviour which shows a sacrifice of one’s own self-interest, and the embracing the moral obligation to serve and help others.
+There are other utilitarian theories that differ from Mill and Bentham’s.
+Egoism, for example, places the individual at the center.
+The individual seeks after his own self-interests and the good for himself alone.
+It is thus a self-centered ethical philosophy proposed by the Scottish thinker Adam Smith (1723-1790).
+Smith argued that should acting out of self-interest produce positive outcomes, and should all members in a society adhere to such a philosophy, it would be to the benefit and betterment of the society itself.
+According to Hedonism, maximizing pleasure is viewed as the most important pursuit for the individual, as taught by the philosopher Epicurus.
+This approach differs from Altruism, the view that the individual should act and behave in ways that have the best consequences for everyone else except for himself.
+Actions which evidence self-sacrifice and the deemphasizing of one’s own self-interest are altruistic as they are underpinned by the moral obligation and desire to serve and help others.

-There is also an important distinction between rule consequentialism and negative consequentialism.
-Where the former is concerned, moral decisions and behaviour must follow rules, and the rules are selected depending on the consequences that their selection has.
-Negative consequentialism suggests that behaviour should focus on minimizing bad consequences as opposed to promoting good consequences.
+There is an important distinction between rule consequentialism and negative consequentialism.
+Concerning the former, moral decisions and actions must follow rules that are selected depending on the consequences that their selection has.
+Negative consequentialism suggests that behaviour should focus on minimizing bad consequences rather than promoting good consequences.

 1. Moreland, J. P., and Craig, William Lane.
 2003.
 Philosophical Foundations for a Christian Worldview.
 Westmont: InterVarsity Press. p.
 425.